addertheblack/myster/README.md

 and you'd have some sort of access control on top of that so you can decide who joins.
 There are a few things that need to be changed to get it to work but if anyone is interrested in making it a possibility I'm fine with explaining how to do it and contributing what meager time I can to the effort.

+There's an eclipse project setup already.

+The ant build might not work correctly due to code rot but it should build a self contained, runnable jar.
+So you can just

+"java -jar XXX.jar"

+Myster without worrying about stuff like classpaths or library dependencies.

+The project setup is simple is silly.
+The code is in com and the jar dependencies are in lib.
+Really the source should be in a source folder and the whole thing should use Maven but meh.
+Hey.. if anyone wants to submit a patch with that.. it would be great. :-)